TheBestTvarynka/tbt/content/posts/dataans-0.3/index.md

 Now let's talk about interesting things: how it works :blush:.
 Below are detailed technical explanations.
 You can jump right to the interesting part.
 There is no need to read it in order.

+## Infrastructure

+This section is boring, because I don't like to describe infrastructure in detail.
+So, if you are not interested in such things, then skip it :wink:.

+{% mermaiddiagram() %}
+graph TD
+    subgraph Internet
+        Client[Dataans App]
+    end

+    subgraph Cloudflare
+        Client -->|HTTPS Request| CloudflareZeroTrust[Cloudflare Zero Trust Access] CloudflareZeroTrust -->|cf-access-jwt-assertion Injected| FlyApp[Sync Server]

+        subgraph Fly.io
+            FlyApp -->|User files| ObjectStorage[(Tigris Object Storage)]
+        end

+        FlyApp -->|Verifies JWT| CF_PubKey[Cloudflare Public Key Endpoint] end

+    subgraph Neon.com
+        FlyApp -->|User data| Postgres[(PostgreSQL Database)]
+    end
+{% end %}

+The overall infrastructure is straightforward.

+I use [Cloudflare](https://www.cloudflare.com/) for endpoints protection, auth, DDoS protection, and domain hosting.

+I use [Fly.io](https://fly.io/) as a main cloud provider.
+I like the microVM approach that they use.
+It is my first app deployed on fly.io.
+The deployment process was simple and fast.
+It reminded me of the old, almost forgotten feeling _"it just works"_.

+I use [Neon.com](https://neon.com/) PostgreSQL provider to store user's data.
+I did not like the fly.io's Postgres integration because it does not shut down automatically when it is not in use.
+So, I decided to try Neon.
+They have a very limited free tier, but it is ok for me (at least for now).
+I am very satisfied with the database start time.
+I think it is a great choice for small personal projects.

+I use [Tigris](https://www.tigrisdata.com/) object storage to store user's files.
+Mainly because it is integrated into the fly.io, so I decided to use it.
+Its free tier is more than enough for me.

 ## Auth

 Initially, I implemented the authentication manually.